Bembit/designs-photoshop/README.md

 # design-photoshop

+I retired photoshop as a main tool a while ago.
+Great tool and all, but Figma and other web tools are more comfy and productive.

-Some of the concepts, sketches I made a while ago in PS.
+Some of the concepts, sketches I made a while ago, archived.

 <div>
 <img src="https://github.com/Bembit/design-photoshop/blob/main/design%20images%20only/4.png" width="48%" height="auto">